Stack Overflow Feed Widget for Website. No-code - Poper

 Post-ChatGPT traffic decline and why on-site embeds matter more, not less

 Stack Overflow traffic declined notably after ChatGPT launched in November 2022, with multiple analyses showing question-volume drops in 2023 and 2024 as developers turned to LLMs for first-pass answers.
 The site response was a doubling-down on community quality and the OverflowAI integration.
 For developers showcasing expertise, the practical implication has not gone the direction critics predicted: the answers that remain on Stack Overflow are still the canonical reference indexed by every search engine, still the top result on Google for the long-tail technical query, and still the source LLMs (including ChatGPT) cite back to.
-A high tag reputation in 2026 is in some ways more valuable than in 2018 because the bar to earn one is higher.
+A strong profile with accepted answers in 2026 is in some ways more valuable than in 2018 because the bar to earn public Q&A credibility is higher.
 Embedding that reputation on your own site means your trust signal lives where your audience already is (your portfolio, your hire-me page, your conference talk landing page) instead of being one click away on stackoverflow.com where they might never go.
 On-site embeds also keep the SEO benefit on your domain instead of donating it to stackoverflow.com.

 05